You are here:

 Regional growth doesn’t just affect appearance.
 It affects how the material works in the shop.

 Northern growth conditions contribute to tighter growth rings and generally higher, more consistent density.
-That consistency translates into dependable machining performance and reliable wear resistance.
+That consistency translates into dependable machining performance and reliable wear resistance and stability.

 Northern Red Oak is widely regarded for: